-The law, passed by the 1939 Legislature, gave the State Board the power to fix prices and hours for any metropolitan district upon a signed bill.
+The law, passed by the 1939 Legislature, gave the State Board the power to fix prices and hours for any metropolitan district upon a petition signed by at least 80 per cent of the barbers in the area.

-The Board fixed minimum prices and closing hours for Indianapolis barbers since over a month ago over the protest of the Indiana Barbers' Association.
+The Board fixed minimum prices and closing hours for Indianapolis barber shops several months ago under the protest of the Independent Barbers' Association.
 The association brought the test case in Marion County Circuit Court and appealed it to the Supreme Court when Judge Earl Cox upheld the law.